dhlee3146/G5_final_project/README.md

 Our group's lesson plan is like the below

 [1].
 Preview for Today's Class
--comprehension through the video app
+- preview through short video(30s-1m)

 [2].
 Activity
 <activity with teacher>